Skip to main content

 Adding an AI phone agent to your business should not mean rebuilding your existing setup or replacing your current phone system.
 Voice is designed to fit into your day-to-day operation, so you can decide when and how AI supports your customers.

-This article explains how Voice numbers work, the different options for call routing, and how Echo helps when a human follow-up is needed.
+This article explains how Voice numbers work, the different call routing options available, and how Echo supports your team with AI-generated call summaries and fully briefed callbacks when a human follow-up is needed.

 Dedicated Phone Number